Noddy, Toyland Detective

-Noddy, Toyland Detective (French: Oui-Oui, Enquêtes au Pays des Jouets) is a computer animated series featuring the character Noddy created by Enid Blyton.
+Noddy, Toyland Detective (French: Oui-Oui, Enquêtes au Pays des Jouets) is a French-British-American animated television series featuring the character Noddy created by Enid Blyton.
 The series was produced by DreamWorks Animation Television and Gaumont Animation.
 Commissioned by France Télévisions, it premiered on March 26, 2016, on the platform Zouzous, and aired on France 5, on April 2, 2016.